hyperledger/iroha-rfcs/001-config-overhaul.md

 (`sumeragi.max_transactions_in_block`).

 The ISI set related to configurations isn't extensively documented, and there are concerns about its design and future applicability.
-While this RFC does not aim to redefine Iroha 2's instruction set, it's important to consider the existence of these configuration-related instructions for the context of subsequent sections.
+The existence of these instructions should be considered for the context of subsequent sections.

 ### Relative Paths Resolution